top of page

 Brief Description

-Spumone is a dessert "constructed" in layers:
+Spumone is a dessert constructed of layers:

 Spumone